-This topic explains how to launch an Exadata DB system.
+This topic explains how to create an Oracle Exadata DB system.
 It also describes how to configure required access to the Oracle Cloud Infrastructure Object Storage service and set up DNS.

-When you launch an Exadata DB system using the Console or the API, the system is provisioned to support Oracle databases.
+When you create an Oracle Exadata DB system using the Console or the API, the system is provisioned to support Oracle databases.
 The service creates an initial database based on the options you provide and some default options described later in this topic.

 Avoid entering confidential information when assigning descriptions, tags, or friendly names to your cloud resources through the Oracle Cloud Infrastructure Console, API, or CLI.

 Required IAM Policy

 To use Oracle Cloud Infrastructure, you must be given the required type of access in a policy written by an administrator, whether you're using the Console or the REST API with an SDK, CLI, or other tool.
 If you try to perform an action and get a message that you don’t have permission or are unauthorized, confirm with your administrator the type of access you've been granted and which compartment you should work in.

 For administrators: The policy in Let database admins manage DB systems lets the specified group do everything with databases and related Database resources.

 The public key, in OpenSSH format, from the key pair that you plan to use for connecting to the DB System via SSH.
 A sample public key, abbreviated for readability, is shown below.